 Having spoken in and visited a wide variety of churches over the years, I want to share some thoughts on the gift of prophecy, and prophetic utterances, especially in our churches.
-I am frankly concerned with what we say to the world, but in particular what we say to our children and grandchildren when we label as a “word from the Lord” statements made in our churches which are not biblically grounded and/or do not prove to be accurate.
+I am frankly concerned with what we say to the world, but in particular what we say to our children and grandchildren, when we label statements made in our churches—which are not biblically grounded and/or do not prove to be accurate—as a “word from the Lord.”

 Other prophetic words do have a predictive element.
 “Someone sitting here is suffering from cancer; God promises He will heal them today.”
-Someone may come forward and say “It was me.”
+Someone may come forward and say, “It was me.”
 Time will tell if there is healing.
 If there is, praise God.
-(And hopefully the healing is confirmed after the x-rays show the cancer is gone, rather than announcing a healing one Sunday only to be followed by the funeral six weeks later.)
-But even if no one comes forward and claims to be healed of cancer, the prophetic word is still trusted: it’s assumed that yes someone was healed, but they didn’t know they even had cancer, so they didn’t know they were healed and that’s why we haven’t heard the report.
+(And hopefully the healing is confirmed after tests show the cancer is gone, rather than announcing a healing one Sunday only to be followed by the funeral six weeks later.)
+But even if no one comes forward and claims to be healed of cancer, the prophetic word is still trusted: it’s assumed that yes, someone was healed, but they didn’t know they even had cancer, so they didn’t know they were healed, and that’s why we haven’t heard the report.
 OK.
 That’s possible.

-If Sally West is right one out of six times it can be confirmed one way or the other, then it’s like the roll of the dice.
-When Sally brings another prophecy, the discerning will wonder even though they may not risk sounding unspiritual by raising the question of why they should believe her words.
+If Sally West is right one out of six times, it can be confirmed one way or the other, then it’s like the roll of the dice.
+When Sally brings another prophecy, the discerning will wonder, even though they may not risk sounding unspiritual by raising the question, why they should believe her words.
 Sadly, when they hear God’s Word preached, they may doubt it too, since no clear distinction has been made between the words of the prophet Jeremiah and the words of the prophet Sally West.
 Both had a gift and calling to speak God’s words, didn’t they?

-But if she is not bringing a prophetic word in the sense that Jeremiah was, then this should be made crystal clear.
-Because I’ve talked with so many confused people about this, I don’t think it usually is being made clear by church leaders.
+But if she’s not bringing a prophetic word in the sense that Jeremiah was, then this should be made crystal clear.
+Because I’ve talked with so many confused people about this, I don’t think it’s usually made clear by church leaders.
 (Sometimes, yes, but often not.)
-At very least, shouldn’t someone say, “since your prophetic gift, just like a gift of teaching or exhortation, can be misdirected and you can misread the Sprit’s leading and cannot be sure your words are from God, we ask you not to say the words “Thus saith the Lord” (unless you are willing to be put to death if it becomes clear your prophetic word wasn’t valid.)
+At the very least, shouldn’t someone say, “Since your prophetic gift, just like a gift of teaching or exhortation, can be misdirected and you can misread the Sprit’s leading and can’t be sure your words are from God, we ask you not to say the words ‘Thus saith the Lord’” (unless you’re willing to be put to death if it becomes clear your prophetic word wasn’t valid).

-To be honest, when someone says to a church assembly, “Thus saith the Lord,” I think they should be corrected on the spot unless they are quoting or at least paraphrasing or summarizing Scripture.
+To be honest, when someone says to a church assembly, “Thus saith the Lord,” I think they should be corrected on the spot unless they’re quoting or at least paraphrasing or summarizing Scripture.

-Now, Wayne Grudem’s definition of prophecy might allow my books, with all their flaws, to be like long written prophetic utterances, since he believes the gift of prophecy allows for significant misunderstanding, error and misstatement.
-But IMO this is not how the average person in our churches understands a “prophecy”, or a “word from God.”
+Now, Wayne Grudem’s definition of prophecy might allow my books, with all their flaws, to be like long written prophetic utterances, since he believes the gift of prophecy allows for significant misunderstanding, error, and misstatement.
+But in my opinion, this is not how the average person in our churches understands a “prophecy”, or a “word from God.”

 1 Thessalonians 5:19-21 says, “Quench not the Spirit.
 Despise not prophesyings.
 Prove all things; hold fast that which is good.”
 This is a beautiful balance in appreciating prophecies, while using discernment to determine what’s good and what isn’t, and embrace the good while filtering out the bad.

 Because so many church-attenders do not know Scripture, they are not inclined and not equipped to do what the Bereans did and match up what is being said with what Scripture says (Acts 17:11).
-Indeed, they are not studying the Scriptures daily in the first place.
-They are watching television and listening to talk radio and reading the newspaper daily, but this does not equip them to discern whether what they are thinking is really from God.
+Indeed, they’re not studying the Scriptures daily in the first place.
+They’re watching television and listening to talk radio and spending time on social media, but this doesn’t equip them to discern whether what they’re thinking is really from God.
 They need their church leaders to help them by clarifying the fundamental difference between the infallible Word of God and the very fallible prophetic utterance.

-Hundreds of thousands of pages worth of “Thus saith the Lord” statements have been stated in churches for a couple of thousand years.
-If you just took the prophetic utterances stating or implying “Thus saith the Lord” that are uttered in any given weekend across this country, in thousands of churches, some with multiple prophetic utterances in multiple services, amounting to tens of thousands of weekly “prophetic utterances from the Lord” they could easily exceed the word count of Scripture in a single weekend.
+Hundreds of thousands of pages worth of “Thus saith the Lord” statements have been stated in churches for two thousand years.
+If you just took the prophetic utterances stating or implying “Thus saith the Lord” that are uttered in any given weekend across this country in thousands of churches—some with multiple prophetic utterances in multiple services, amounting to tens of thousands of weekly “prophetic utterances from the Lord”—they could easily exceed the word count of Scripture.

 Some of these people are deliberately seizing a platform for their own agendas.
-Some prophetic utterances end up promoting multi-level marketing, business investments, car dealerships, etc. But let’s exclude these extremes entirely and only deal with those that are sincere, which is I think most of them.
-When it comes to speaking the mind of God, and especially the very words of God, sincerity just isn’t enough.
-For instance, well-spoken “prophetic words” with repeated “Thus Saith the Lord” have been stated that convey God’s intention for a church to acquire a certain piece of real estate.
+Some prophetic utterances end up promoting multi-level marketing, business investments, car dealerships, etc. Let’s exclude these extremes entirely and only deal with those that are sincere, which is I think most of them.
+But when it comes to speaking the mind of God, and especially the very words of God, sincerity just isn’t enough.
+For instance, well-spoken “prophetic words” with repeated “Thus saith the Lord” have been stated that convey God’s intention for a church to acquire a certain piece of real estate.

 Well, no doubt the person speaking sincerely believes it.
 (Let’s assume he doesn’t own the abandoned strip mall.)